Neuropathy after shingles infection: if and when to vaccinate

 The immune system under normal conditions is able to suppress the reactivation of the virus and prevent the reactivation of the herpetic infection, which is not the case in immuno-depressed patients and the elderly.

-The vaccine use would, therefore, be especially desirable in these cases for a number of concomitant reasons.
-Firstly, throughout the developed world, there has been a progressive lengthening of average life expectancy and, therefore, an increase in the elderly component of the population, which is more likely to experience herpetic infection.
+Firstly, throughout the developed world, there has been a progressive extension of average life expectancy and, therefore, an increase in the elderly component of the population, which is more likely to experience herpetic infection.

 Secondly, the elderly tend to be more susceptible to zoster infection due to a number of age-related conditions such as immuno-senescence, to which can be added possible immuno-suppression from pharmacotherapy or diseases that compromise the immune system such as 'zoster'.AIDS.